radiopiclub/radiopiclub.github.io/documents/documents_en_20200725.md

 ![radiopi-desktop](/img/radiopi-desktop.png)

 RadioPi is a Hamradio Raspberry Pi OS image.
 It's optimized for <b>remote control</b> and <b>filed operation</b>.
 You can flash it into a SD card, and run it on a RPi computer directly.

 *(For the convenience of expression, we will refer to the RPi computer running RadioPi image as **"RadioPi"** in short.)*

 RadioPi can help you to:
 - Control your rig, run FT8, log QSO, and upload to LoTW.
 - Control your rig@home by your mobile phone, when you take a walk in a park.
+- Try to make QSO with Software Defined Radio and amateur satellites.
 - Go to field operation without your laptop computer.